ibm-cloud-docs/cloud-databases/howto-cbr.md

 ## Creating rules
 {: #rules}

 Rules restrict access to specific cloud resources based on resource attributes and contexts.
+A created rule can accept up to 2,000 IP/CIDR values for private endpoints and up to 2,000 IP/CIDR values for public endpoints.
+This limit is specfic to {{site.data.keyword.databases-for}}.
+Other {{site.data.keyword.cloud}} service limits may vary.

+{{site.data.keyword.databases-for}} does not support IPv6 addresses.
+If an IPv6 address is included, it will be ignored.

 ### Creating rules in the UI
 {: #rules-ui}